Cluedo (Australian game show): Blank slate and red herrings

 The Times noted the challenges of constructing mysteries that wouldn't be either too hard (an impossible case), or too easy (an immediately-solved case).
 The press noted that Cluedo "promise[d] to keep us guessing till the very end".
-Within the show bible, a key tenant is that "you must play fair with the audience so that when the solution is revealed noone should feel cheated by the absence of the necessary clues to get the answer correct".
+Within the show bible, a key tenant is that "you must play fair with the audience so that when the solution is revealed no one should feel cheated by the absence of the necessary clues to get the answer correct".
 To Ohlsson, the objective was not to "flummox the audience completely" or put them in the position where nobody could get the answer right, "because there's no fun in that", and felt it was important to give people a reasonable chance of reaching the correct solution.
 McFadyen admitted, "I'm not going to help the audience too much.

 Westmore felt series two's murders were slightly easier to solve.
 Of a live taping, Sunday Herald-Sun reported there being "few on-screen clues" for the would-be detectives.
 Rattan explained that each show was meticulously planned to prevent guessing, and constructed so that any one of the suspects could have carried it out; there was no concrete evidence to prevent a worst-case scenario where the correct solution was deduced after the first question, effectively spoiling the episode.
 Nevertheless Daily Mirror suspected a fix in one episode of the British edition as the winning team "suddenly g[otten] it so right when everyone had been so wrong till then".

 Mark Wallace of The Canberra Times agreed "there is more guess work than science in finding the killer."
 Who magazine noted the case to solve the "dastardly deed" is filled with red herrings, and Grantham explained that "everyone has equally good reasons" for murdering the victim.
 While Sun-Herald noted "there's one obvious suspect" in a plot revolving around a rival cook upsetting Mrs White "even before the mystery unfolds on air", these suspects are "invariably the most innocent".
 The Age agreed that each week the characters "reappear criminally virginal", and that the show is "based on infinitely renewable innocence".
 The newspaper noted the mathematical permutations of six characters "taking turns to bump each other off" in six rooms with six weapons are "probably endless.